DebdasPaul/debdaspaul.github.io/_pages/about.md

  As a computer science engineer working primarily on the application of spectral graph theory in complex systems.
 Moved by the complexities of natural designs, I continued my journey in the field of Systems Biology, where I explored the mechanisms behind robust and reliable signal propagation in biological signalling networks using concepts/approaches from dynamical systems theory, Markov Chain Monte Carlo, stochastic analysis and rule-based modeling.
 In my research, I like to combine data-driven approaches with mechanistic modelling.

-Apart from systems biology, I possess a great interest in quantum mechanics, cognitive science, and human history.
+Apart from computer science and systems biology, I possess a great interest in quantum mechanics, cognitive science, and human history.

 During my free time, I enjoy reading, photography, hiking, and travelling.